Emergency Hurricane Preparation Checklist

 Beyond your typical policies, consider Flood Insurance and Business Interruption coverage policies.
 Also, have your business appraised every five years and provide appraisal documentation to Sentinel.
 In addition, conduct an inventory of your supplies and equipment, including photographs of these items and descriptions.
 Then leave this information in an off-site location.

 Everyone at your facility should know what to do and how to prepare for a hurricane.
+Contact our team for all your business contingency planning and property insurance needs.

 This checklist is merely a guideline.
 It is neither meant to be exhaustive nor meant to be construed as legal advice.
 It does not address all potential compliance issues with federal, state, or local standards.
-Consult your licensed commercial property and casualty representative at Sentinel Risk Advisors or legal counsel to address possible compliance requirements.
+Consult your licensed commercial property and casualty representative at Sentinel or legal counsel to address possible compliance requirements.

 Share on LinkedIn